SMOLKEYS/bundles/README.md

-# Bundles
+# Bundles for ER

-A cursed translation mod.

-## Sub-mods

-None, yet.
+WIP!